NajeebClouds/meMIA/README.md

 # meMIA Demo Code

-This is the demo code for meMIA attaclk method
+This is the demo code for meMIA attack method.

 ## Building Datasets
 We prefer the users could provide the dataloader by themselves.
 But we show the demo dataloader in the code.
 Due to the size of the dataset, we won't upload it to github.